mikepthomas/projects/_posts/fallout-wasteland-warfare.md

 # Development

-The older [blogs on the Modiphius Website](https://modiphius.net/blogs/news) have become hard to navigate as you can no longer click through to some of the pages, I have compiled a list the development blogs below for ease of browsing.
+The older [blogs on the Modiphius Website](https://modiphius.net/blogs/news?page=30) have become hard to navigate as you can no longer click through to some of the pages, I have compiled a list the development blogs below for ease of browsing.

-The `Development Blogs` cover Fallout Wasteland Warfare [Wave 1](#wave-1---starter-set) and [Wave 2](#wave-2---raiders).
+The `Development Blogs` cover Fallout Wasteland Warfare [Wave 1](#wave-1---starter-set), [Wave 2](#wave-2---raiders) and [Roleplaying Game](#fallout-wasteland-warfare-roleplaying-game).

 | Date       | Blog                                                                                                        |
 | ---------- | ----------------------------------------------------------------------------------------------------------- |